Bobocmd/Portfolio/README.md

 ## About Me
 Hey, I'm Bobo.

-I focus on designing interfaces for Roblox games I have over 2 years of experience.
+I focus on designing interfaces for Roblox games.
 UI work is kinda fun and soon im expanding to making Tumbnails and maybe some other desing work :3
 I'm constantly building out this space with new projects.
 If my style fits what you're building, feel free to reach out.

 ---